adrielkirch/nodejs-the-bible/2_typescript/4_clean_architecture/readme.txt

     Implement validation and error handling mechanisms for robustness.
     Follow RESTful API design principles for defining endpoints.
     Write comprehensive unit and integration tests to ensure functionality and reliability.
-    Utilize Git for version control, with clear and concise commit messages.